-A Cancer Care Approach Tailored To The Elderly May Give Better Results
+A Cancer Care Approach Tailored To The Elderly May Have Better Results

 Finding treatment options for frail patients

-Matthew LoBiondo Sr., from Conesus, N.Y., was being treated with chemotherapy for a gastrointestinal tumor when Mohile first met him as an inpatient.
+Matthew LoBiondo Sr. from Conesus, N.Y., was being treated with chemotherapy for a gastrointestinal tumor when Mohile first met him as an inpatient.
 The 89-year-old was hospitalized because he was weak, dehydrated and not eating.
 Mohile says the dose of the medication he was on was too toxic for him.

-Once she took over his care she weaned him off that treatment, did a geriatric assessment with him and tailored a less toxic treatment plan.
+Once she took over his care, she weaned him off that treatment, did a geriatric assessment with him and tailored a less toxic treatment plan.

 One of the tenets of geriatric assessments is to help physicians select treatments that are best suited for a patient by getting to the core of their physical and mental capacity, regardless of their chronological age.